Caught your dog doing the booty scoot on your favourite rug, then read on or download a free copy of our Anal Gland management here

 - add omega oils to their diet — the Omega 3 fatty acids can be anti-inflammatory and thus help with skin inflammation and anal gland impaction.
 For high-quality omega oils see Dishy Dogs Omega Boost;

 - add a high-quality probiotic which will assist in regulating your dog’s stools.
-For a high-quality probitotic see Dishy Dogs Probiotic Pet.
+For a high-quality Probiotic see Dishy Dogs Probiotic Pet.

 Dishy Dogs is certified “Australian Made and Owned”.
-Our ingredients are of the highest quality and are 100% human grade, preservative free with no added salt, sugar, flavour or colours.
+Our ingredients are of the highest quality and are 100% human grade, 100% preservative, gluten, dairy, egg and additive free with no added salt, sugar, flavour, or colour.